What is mean by Insomnia?

 If the presence of insomnia is suspected, interviewing a spouse, a significant other, or a caregiver is helpful.
 Some patients who believe they have insomnia symptoms appear to have “sleep state misperception,” where their partners clearly state that their sleep is normal.
 These “others” can also report problems that are likely not obvious to the patient:

-• Various sleep-related behaviors (sometimes violent and aggressive) as seen in rapid eye movement behavior disorder (RBD)
+• Various sleep-related behaviours (sometimes violent and aggressive) as seen in rapid eye movement behaviour disorder (RBD).